These delicious Irish appetizers will make sure you have a memorable St. Paddy’s Day! If you want some clean and green fun, make these appetizers now!

-- Dip into the beaten egg to coat then the panko as you make each ball then place in the baking sheet with parchment paper.
+- Dip into the beaten egg to coat, then add the panko as you make each ball, then place in the baking sheet with parchment paper.

 - Place the baking sheet with the goat cheese mix in the freezer for 30 minutes.

-- Preheat oven to 475°F while the balls are cooling.
-Brush the top of the goat cheese balls with olive oil then bake for 10 minutes.
+- Preheat the oven to 475°F while the balls are cooling.
+Brush the top of the goat cheese balls with olive oil, then bake for 10 minutes.

 - Rest for five minutes then transfer to the serving tray.